WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 `sampling_rate`: int, float
 - The sampling rate of the signal files.
 The default is 1000.0.

-`min_segment`: float, optional (30.0)
-- The minimum length (in ms) for data to be considered valid.
-If a length of data is less than this time, it is set to NaN.
-If a length of invalid data is less than this time, it is ignored in calculations.
-The default is 30.0.

 `do_screen`: bool, optional (False)
 - An option to use the optional processing step of artefact screening.
 The default is False.

 `do_fill`: bool, optional (True)
 - An option to use the optional processing step of filling missing values.
 The default is True.

-`do_smooth`: boool, optional (False)
+`do_smooth`: bool, optional (True)
 - An option to use the optional processing step of smoothing.
-The default is False.
+The default is True.

 `file_ext`: str, optional ('csv')
 - The file extension for files to read.
 Only processes files with this extension.
 The default is 'csv'.